ibmmark/fabric/docs/source/ledger.rst

 State Database options
 ----------------------

-State database options include LevelDB and CouchDB (beta).
+State database options include LevelDB and CouchDB.
 LevelDB is the default key/value state database embedded in the peer process.
 CouchDB is an optional alternative external state database.
 Like the LevelDB key/value store, CouchDB can store any binary data that is modeled in chaincode (CouchDB attachment functionality is used internally for non-JSON binary data).
 But as a JSON